3D ANATOMY STUDIES

 Abigail Black 11/15/2023

-October 20, 2022.
-I found this little guy dead on the sidewalk shortly after sundown.
+October 20, 2022I found this little guy dead on the sidewalk shortly after sundown.
 From the angle of the head, I'm assuming it flew headfirst into a window and broke its neck on impact.
 I had my handy dandy grocery bag, so I bundled up the bird and took it home.
 Into the box it went!

-November 3.
-So, this was the first feathered animal I had documented decomposing, so I wasn't sure what to expect.
-The fact that feathers do not decompose nicely was not entirely surprising, however.
+November 3So, this was the first feathered animal I had decomposing, so I wasn't sure what to expect.
+That feathers do not decompose nicely was not entirely surprising.
 I do own chickens.
 Their feathers seem to linger forever, slowly degrading into a ragged mess.

-December 12.
-I never saw any flies or larvae, but the bones were already coming to light and the skull was bare.
+December 12I never saw any flies or larvae, but the bones were already coming to light and the skull was bare.

-March 28, 2023.
-Birds do not decompose nicely.
+March 28, 2023Birds do not decompose nicely.
 The flesh kinda liquifies into this jelly stuff and stays there.
 No bugs came to visit, as far as I'm aware.

-August ???
-Again, forgot to take pictures.
+August ???Again, forgot to take pictures.
 I harvested any bones I could find, which I'm sure wasn't all of them but I did get the main ones like the arms, legs, pelvis, vertebrae, and skull.
-I plopped them in full hydrogen peroxide because that's stuff is still reasonably inexpensive and I didn't need much to cover the bones.
-A week or so later, I ended up not needing the toothbrush because any remaining flesh disappeared.
-The bones spent a few weeks in the sun in their little aluminum cup, which wasn't an expanse of exposure needed but I went on vacation for several days.
+I bathed them in full hydrogen peroxide because it's still reasonably inexpensive and I didn't need much to cover the bones.
+A week or so later, I ended up not needing the toothbrush because any remaining flesh dissolved in the solution.
+The bones spent a few weeks in the sun in a little aluminum cup, which more exposure than they needed but I was on vacation.
 Then I put a lid on the cup and put the bird on the shelf.